protocolwhisper/portal_docs/source/user_vrf.rst

 What is PRTL?
 -------------
-PRTL is an `ERC777 <https://eips.ethereum.org/EIPS/eip-777>`_ utility token based on `openzeppelin's implementation <https://docs.openzeppelin.com/contracts/4.x/erc777>`_ that is used to request oracle services.
+PRTL is an `ERC777 <https://eips.ethereum.org/EIPS/eip-777>`_ utility token based on `OpenZeppelin's implementation <https://docs.openzeppelin.com/contracts/4.x/erc777>`_ that is used to request oracle services.

 .. code-block:: javascript